webmeier/learnjs/outlines/outlines5.md

     1. CSS transitions - done
     2. CSS animations - done
     3. Jank free animations - done
-    4. Integrating CSS transitions and animations with Javascript
+    4. Integrating CSS transitions and animations with Javascript - done
     5. Getting the positional information of an element - done
-    6. Detecting vendor prefixes
+    6. Detecting vendor prefixes - done
     7. Animating with JavaScript (When to use JS animations, GSAP, etc) - done
     8. Hands on: improving the off canvas menu - done
     9. Hands on: improving the modal window - done
-    10. Hands on: improving the accordions
+    10. Hands on: improving the accordions - done
-    11. Hands on: improving the carousel
+    11. Hands on: improving the carousel - done
-7. Functional Programming
+7. Functional Programming - done
     1. What is Functional Programming - done
     2. Higher-order-functions - done
     3. Preventing objects from mutating - done